Skip to content

 4. session_list_tools() requests all available tools from the server.
 The server returns tools definitions including names, descriptions and parameters schemas.

 5. session.call_tool() executes a specified tool.
-We pass the tool name and a dictionary or arguements.
+We pass the tool name and a dictionary or arguments.
 The server runs the tool and returns the result.

 In our src directory create a mcp_client_experiment.py with the following: